Board of Directors

 Carlee O’Connor, DNP, RN, AGCNS-BC is a Clinical Nurse Specialist in the Anticoagulation Service at Mayo Clinic Health System in Eau Claire, Wisconsin.
 She received her nursing Diploma from University of Minnesota in 2004 and went on to get her Doctorate’s degree in nursing from the University of Wisconsin-Eau Claire in 2017.

 Carlee sits on the Executive Team of the Mayo Clinic Anticoagulation Stewardship Program providing program oversight in the development and growth at the enterprise level.
-She is a member of the Anticoagulation Stewardship Committee, leads the Nursing Protocols workgroup, and co-leads the Home INR Monitoring and the DOAC workgroups.
-She spends her additional professional free time as a Clinical Instructor for nursing students from the University of Wisconsin-EC on the inpatient med/tele unit.
+She is a member of the Heparin Safety workgroup, leads the Nursing Convergence workgroup, and co-leads the Home INR Monitoring and the DOAC workgroups.

 Bishoy Ragheb